technomancy/bussard/readme.md

 velocity with the station.
 Once you get close, it will be easier to match velocity if you zoom in with `=`.

-Once you are in orbit around the station, and are in range, the grey line pointing towards the station will turn green.
+Once you are in orbit around the station, and are in range, the line pointing towards the station will turn light green.
 Press backtick and type `login()` to establish a connection.
 You can see all the commands available on the station by typing `ls /bin`, but at this time you only need to concern yourself with the `upgrade` command.
 Run `upgrade